Azure-Samples/service-fabric-dotnet-iot/README.md

 > for more details on the architecture refer to [Architecture & Usage Details](./docs/Architecture.md)

 ## Components & Code Overview
-The following is the components & code of this sample solution (all code is included in one VS.NET solution).
+The project is composed of the following components, the code for which is included in one Visual Studio solution:

-- **IoTApplication** A Service Fabric application that hosts the following actors (each is separate Service and a separate VS.NET project)
+- **IoTApplication** A Service Fabric application that hosts the following actors.
+Each actor is a separate Service and a separate Visual Studio project.
 	1. **Device Actor** represents a device in the cloud.
 Designed to perform compute and analysis on single device events and communicate commands to the device.
 Additional it forwards device events to
 		1. *Aggregators* such as floors (in smart building scenarors) or production line (in factory floor scenarios).
 		2. *Storage Actor*